Sompal4549/React-Responsive-Slideshow-gallery-/README.md

 # React-Responsive-Slideshow-gallery-

 React Responsive Slideshow gallery for every breakpoints, have used images place of icon that looks good

+image.png this how it looks